trKorAys/BinanceFollowerBot/README.md

 - USA (New York): `America/New_York`
 - Japan: `Asia/Tokyo`
 - UK: `Europe/London`

+When building a web UI you can feed the UTC value into JavaScript `Date` and let the browser display it using the device time zone.
+This keeps times in UTC‑0 on the backend while different devices see the correct local time.
+A minimal example is available in `examples/browser_time.html`.
+You can open this file directly in a browser to see how a fixed UTC string converts to your local time.

 ### API Limits

 Binance limits incoming requests using a "weight" system.
 The bot uses an internal counter to stay under the 6000 weight per minute limit.
 After each request the `X-MBX-USED-WEIGHT-1M` header is read to update the counter.
 If error `-1003` is returned the bot waits for the specified time.
 If too many symbols are tracked SellBot automatically splits them into groups and checks only part of them each cycle so the total API calls stay within safe bounds.
 By default each group contains **10** symbols.